ButterCMS/buttercms-php/README.md

 By default the ButterCMS client expects a valid authentication token for all READ operations.
 For instructions on how to obtain a valid READ authentication token see the [API documentation](https://buttercms.com/docs/api/#authentication).

-Optionally, the ButterCMS client accepts a valid authentication token for all WRITE operations. .
+Optionally, the ButterCMS client additionally accepts a valid authentication token for all WRITE operations.
 For instructions on how to obtain a valid WRITE authentication token see the [API documentation](https://buttercms.com/docs/api/#write-authentication).

 ```php
 use ButterCMS\ButterCMS;